Advanced Laser & Cataract Surgery Center | Expert Surgeons in NC

 Artificial Lens Technology at Albemarle Eye Center

-During cataract surgery, your surgeon will remove the cloudy natural lens from your eye.
+During your surgery, your cataract surgeon will remove the cloudy natural lens from your eye.
 Following removal of the natural lens, in most cases, a permanent intraocular lens (IOL) implant will replace the natural lens to restore focusing power.
 Albemarle Eye Center offers various types of IOL implants for cataract surgery.
 Your doctor will discuss which lens will be the best fit for you.

 Traditional monofocal lenses are the most common lens used with cataract surgery.
 It has one focusing distance and is set up to focus for up close, medium-range, or distance vision.